Gators Winter Transfer Portal Window Recap: Every Move Florida Made

 LS Marco Ortiz: Nebraska

-Only two players remain without a new program at the time this story was published: White, who surprisingly announced he would enter the portal on Dec.
-24, 2022, and Reynolds, who left the team on Nov.
-30.

-14 of the 20 players to transfer thus far wound up at Power 5 programs and four remain in the SEC.
+16 of the 22 Florida players to transfer this offseason wound up at Power 5 programs and four remain in the SEC.

 Stay tuned to All Gators for continuous coverage of Florida Gators football, basketball and recruiting.
 Follow along on social media at @AllGatorsOnFN on Twitter and All Gators on FanNation-Sports Illustrated on Facebook.

-Note: This story has been and will continue to be updated if any statuses change or additional players join the list of transfers in/out.